What Should Be Cited

 There are number of different citation styles and they vary by research discipline.

-This tutorial includes information on several of the most commonly used citation styles (MLA, APA, and CSE), as well as a few discipline-specific ones that are required by faculty in some UMF courses.
+This guide includes information on several of the most commonly used citation styles (MLA, APA, and CSE), as well as a few discipline-specific ones that are required by faculty in some UMF courses.

 If you are not sure which citation style to use for a course, ask your professor.